Hayley Foy-Stones

 Role

-Hayley is a Medical Scientist in the Cryobiology Stem Cell Facility in the Haematology Department at St James Hospital Dublin.
-She is completing her PhD part-time with Trinity College Dublin in Immunology in the Department of Medicine.
-The PhD project is a collaboration between Cryobiology and Haematology at SJH, Immunology at TCD and the IBTS.
-Hayley is also involved with the Engagement and Advancement Advisory Body at the Academy of Clinical Science and Laboratory Medicine which focuses on the advancement of Medical Scientists in Ireland.
+Hayley is a Medical Scientist in the Cryobiology Stem Cell Facility and as an On-call Medical Scientist in the Haematology and Blood Transfusion Department at St James Hospital Dublin.
+She is currently completing her PhD part-time in Immunology in the Department of Medicine at Trinity College Dublin (TCD), which is funded by the IBTS and SJH.
+Hayley is also heavily involved with the Engagement and Advancement Advisory Body at the Academy of Clinical Science and Laboratory Medicine (ACSLM) which focuses on the advancement of Medical Scientists in Ireland.

 Research Interests

-Hayley’s research project is investigating immune reconstitution in haematology patients post allogeneic peripheral blood stem cell (PBSC) transplantation and post Chimeric Antigen T Cell (CAR T) Therapy.
-This project will use detailed immune flow cytometry panels, cytokine profiling and killer cell immunoglobulin like receptor (KIR) profiling to investigate the relationship between immune reconstitution and patient outcomes.
+Her research is investigating immune reconstitution in blood cancer patients post reduced-intensity conditioning allogeneic stem cell transplantation and post-Chimeric Antigen T Cell (CAR T) Therapy.
+To date, detailed immune flow cytometry panels and cytokine profiling has been performed, and preliminary data suggests that innate lymphocytes may play a crucial role in successful immune reconstitution.
+The next step is to perform killer cell immunoglobulin-like receptor (KIR) profile testing at the IBTS to investigate their relationship with patient outcomes.

 Further information